Skip to main content

 3. How can pollution impact human health?

 Pollution directly impacts our lungs, heart, and even our brain.
-Breathing air that is polluted for long periods of time increases the risk of respiratory infections, strokes, and even can cause cognitive decline.
-Water pollution spreads illnesses such as cholera, and typhoid.
+Breathing air that is polluted for long periods of time increases the risk of respiratory infections, strokes, and can even cause cognitive decline.
+Water pollution spreads illnesses such as cholera and typhoid.
 Soil pollution contaminates crops, which leads to humans consuming toxic food.
 In summary, pollution is silently impacting and weakening our immune systems, and ultimately leading to shorter lifespans as well.

 Comments